This site uses cookies

 How many police stations are open to the public in Hampshire and on the Isle Wight?

-When the Commissioner announced she was going to open 10 more police stations and front counters, just 13 were open to the public.
-The plan to open 10 more will bring the total to 23.
-This will ensure every district across the two counties has a publicly accessible police station.
+When the Commissioner announced she was going to open 10 more police stations and front counters, just 12 were open to the public.
+The drive to open another three police stations on top of that, means she will have more than doubled the number of publicly accessible police stations in Hampshire and on the Isle of Wight, bringing the total to 25.

 It’s important to remember the police work from more than 150 buildings across Hampshire and the Isle of Wight.
 Many of these stations are not open to the public but still ensure the police are working in your community and ready to respond to crimes.